Bella Feldman

-Bella Tabak Feldman (née Bella R. Tabak; born 1930) is an American sculptor.
-Her work addresses the themes of sexuality, war, and the persistent anxiety of the industrial age.
-Feldman is known for pioneering the use of glass with steel.
+Bella Tabak Feldman (née Bella R. Tabak; 1930 – May 6, 2024) was an American sculptor.
+Her work addressed the themes of sexuality, war, and the persistent anxiety of the industrial age.
+Feldman was known for pioneering the use of glass with steel.
 Her work has affinities with Surrealism, Post-Minimalism, and the Feminist art movement, although she has no formal affiliation with these.
-She is a Professor Emeritus at the California College of the Arts.
-Feldman lives and works in Oakland, California and in London, England.
+She was a Professor Emeritus at the California College of the Arts.
+Feldman lived and worked in Oakland, California and in London, England.

 Early life and career

 Bella R. Tabak was born in 1930 in New York City, to a family of working-class Jewish immigrants from Poland.
 She grew up in the Bronx tenements.
 She attended The High School of Music & Art in Manhattan during World War II.

 Students were required to visit museums and galleries as part of the curriculum.
 When Feldman was thirteen, she visited her first art museum, the Museum of Modern Art.
 There, she saw Meret Oppenheim's Object (1936), the fur-lined cup and saucer, and was struck by her strong psychological response to this work.
 Other early influences included Alberto Giacometti's The Palace at 4 am (1932) and the sculpture of David Smith.
 One of Feldman's earliest sculptures Warrior (1952) pays tribute to Giacometti.
 During the Holocaust, Feldman lost numerous family members who remained in Poland, an experience that helped shape her worldview.
 This includes her lifelong preoccupation with war, and the overwhelming effects of the military–industrial complex.

 Feldman received a BA degree from Queens College, City University of New York.
 She married Leonard Feldman at age 18, and moved to California with him in 1951 where they both accepted teaching positions.
 Feldman has two children, Nina Feldman, born 1954 and Ethan Feldman, born 1956.